kdeldycke/awesome-template/.github/contributing.md

 ### How can I force a link into the list?

 If your contribution has been declined, there is a way to bypass the curation rules.
 You can [purchase a sponsorship](https://github.com/sponsors/kdeldycke) and have your product, logo and link at the top of this repository! 🤗 Like [Descope did for a year](https://twitter.com/kdeldycke/status/1676963147104784386) on the [awesome IAM list](https://twitter.com/kdeldycke/status/1676963147104784386).

+## FAQ (falsehoods)

+This questions are specifics to the [Awesome Falsehood](https://github.com/kdeldycke/awesome-falsehood) project.

+### Why don't you copy the falsehoods in the list?

+This might be a good idea to compile all falsehoods in the repository.
+It would allow the community to maintain them, and enrich them.
+It could also improve the overall quality as most external articles don't make the effort to illustrate or explain why a falsehood is a falsehood.

+But that is a big endeavor, so to keep things simple, we just make a collection of external articles in this list.
+In the mean time, if you'd like to add falsehoods, I will ask potential contributors to [host them elsewhere](https://github.com/kdeldycke/awesome-falsehood/issues/46).

+Also, if we had to host the raw falsehoods in this repository, we might have to [check on the licence and seek permission from the original author](https://github.com/kdeldycke/awesome-falsehood/issues/24#issuecomment-354112401).